-Associate Professor Nicholas Wilcken was elected to the Breast Cancer Trials Board of Directors in July 2016.
+Associate Professor Nicholas Wilcken was elected to the Breast Cancer Trials Board of Director in July 2016 and was a member of the Scientific Advisory Committee.
 He was the Chair of the BCT's Scientific Advisory Committee from 2011 to March 2017.
-Associate Professor Wilcken is the Director of Medical Oncology at the Crown Princess Mary Cancer Centre Westmead and Associate Professor of Medicine at the University of Sydney.
-His clinical interests are mainly in breast cancer and his research interests include, systematic reviews and breast cancer clinical trials.
+Associate Professor Wilcken is the Director of Medical Oncology at the Crown Princess Mary Cancer Centre Westmead, and Associate Professor of Medicine at the University of Sydney.

+His clinical interests are mainly in breast cancer and his research interests include systematic reviews and breast cancer clinical trials.
 He is currently the Co-ordinating Editor of the Cochrane Collaboration's Breast Cancer Group.
 He has been an invited expert panel member for previous St Gallen Early Breast Cancer Consensus Conferences in Switzerland and is a member of the Steering Committee of the Early Breast Cancer Trialists' Collaborative Group, based in Oxford, UK.